robrich/angular-tutorial/src/chapters/chapter08_1-template-forms.md

 ### Create Create Account Component

 Up to this point, we have only been able to login to an existing account.
 Now we are going to create the signup page.

 Creating the signup component is just like the rest of the component that we have created.
 We will have an html, scss, spec, and ts file.
 We will have a form that calls to a function in the component that calls to a service to process the data.

-<div class="alert alert-danger" role="alert">The create account form is exactly like the login form so there this is just a walk through so you can get the form created with little explanation</div>
+<div class="alert alert-danger" role="alert">Since the signup component creation is exactly like the login component we are just going a quick here is the code walk through</div>

 <h4 class="exercise-start">
     <b>Exercise</b>: AuthService Signup Function